yssource/rhai/README.md

 print(x.type_of());     // prints "foo::bar::TestStruct"
 ```

+If you use `register_type_with_name` to register the custom type with a special pretty-print name, `type_of` will return that instead.

 # Getters and setters

 Similarly, you can work with members of your custom types.
 This works by registering a 'get' or a 'set' function for working with your struct.